Kavin-SN199/BuidingBloCS-I13/README.md

 -  29-class classification: A–Z, space, nothing
 -  Trained on 87,000+ preprocessed hand gesture images
 -  Run predictions in real time using your webcam
--  Exportable to TensorFlow.js for browser-based use
--  Fully modular: dataset → training → model → deployment